dolphindb/vscode-extension/README.md

 Move the mouse over an attribute to view the description of the corresponding attribute.

 #### 4. Open or create a DolphinDB script file
-- If the script file name is suffixed with `.dos`, the plugin will automatically recognize the DolphinDB language, and automatically enable syntax highlighting, code completion, and prompts
+- If the script file name is suffixed with `.dos` (short for DolphinDB Script), the plugin will automatically recognize the DolphinDB language, and automatically enable syntax highlighting, code completion, and prompts
 - If the script file name is not `.dos` suffix, such as `.txt` suffix, you need to manually associate the DolphinDB language, the method is as follows:

 Click the language selection button in the status bar in the lower right corner of the VSCode editor, as shown below